-5G in question: Opportunities or Threats?
+5G: Opportunities or Threats?

-This event has passed!
+This event has already taken place!

-Video conference available on YouTube and Facebook.
+The video conference is available on YouTube and Facebook.

 Speakers: